tomodachi/dynvpn/readme.md

 doing some generic tasks that happen in each rule file

-* /tmp/openvpn-sessions/
+* /etc/openvpn/scripts/sessions/

-this is the destination folder for session files
-It creates a file for each currently connected user stating the ip and username and applied rules for a user
+Ddestination folder for session files a file for each currently connected user stating the ip, username and applied rules for a connected user

-* allow_all_to_10.0.0.0_rule.py

-A sample firewall rule used that gives access to something network.
-Each acl rule file is an independent program that can be launched directly from the shell of the OpenVPN server to test out new firewall rules for a connected users ip.

-* manage_acl_members

-this file allows adding / removing users from the acl_members file it does some sanity checking like, lowercase, checking if user /  group exist etc. to use it simply run:
- ./manage_acl_members add mateusz.mojsiejuk prod_rule risk_rule

 # How the VPN scripts interacts with networking and firewalling #